 If you're not a member, you'll have to pay for the parking or get yourself corralled into signing up.
 There's a recommended minimum membership so, double it and round down a bit.

-The suggestion was for a joint membership so the look of gratitude on his face, you'd think the place was being funded for the next decade!
-He even added on an extra month and there's possibly a warbler winging its way round here now named after this pair of Guffers.
+The suggestion was for a joint membership so the look of gratitude on his little face, you'd think the place was being funded for the next decade!
+He even added on an extra month and there's possibly a warbler winging its way round here now named after SlyBob.

 Another habitat has just been thought of... shingle and it's even got some of that.
 That means another habit really can't be thought of.